 The Fox Talbot Museum is housed in a sixteenth-century barn once used as stables.
 It tells the story of the birth of photography with objects and technology from the early years of photography, and hosts changing photography exhibitions in the Upper Gallery.

 Through the museum, go back in time to see Fox Talbot's mousetrap camera and discover how photography came to be.
 Learn about the history of photography, the chemistry behind Talbot's process and find out how two men entered into a race to claim the title 'inventor of photography'.

 Changing photography exhibitions

-The Upper Gallery of the Fox Talbot Museum at Lacock houses changing photography exhibitions throughout the year.
+The Upper Gallery of the Fox Talbot Museum at Lacock has a programme of photography exhibitions.

 Until February 2022, you can see the Astronomy Photographer of the Year exhibition, an astonishing collection of astrophotographs that demonstrate the extraordinary power of the medium created by William Henry Fox Talbot.